Rsleiman/Socially-Aware-Navigation/src/social_nav_planner/notes.md

 13. Plan steps to automate and script the RL process (For every decision taken, you must justify, with evidence, why you are taking it in the dissertation vs the alternative.
 Eg. Does SANG do this?
 Is it simpler to implement?
 Is it more realistic of real world scenarios? etc.):
 - CREATING ENVIRONMENTS
   - Create a node that generates random agent data (random number of groups, random group sizes, random group positions)
-    - Decide whether we want every agent in a group, LEANING TOWARDS YES, since this project is abuout social navigation around static groups
+    - Every agent should be in a group
     - This data should satisfy certain constraints such as:
       - Group locations created within a certain boundary in a map
       - No overlapping agents groups